 Examples of such manifolds are easy to find.
-Let $M'_{k,0}$ be the total space of the nonspin $S^3$-bundle over $\mathbb{C}P^2$ with Euler class $e=0$ and the first Pontryagin class $p_1=4k+1$, then it satisfies our condition.
-Note that we can identify $p_1$ as an integer, since for any generator $z\in H^2(\mathbb{C}P^2)$, $z^2$ gives the same generator in $H^4(\mathbb{C}P^2)$.
-It has been proved in \cite{GZ11} that the total spaces of these bundles admit Riemannian metrics with nonnegative sectional curvature, hence are important to geometers.
-Relevant work concerning $7$-manifolds of this homology type is \cite{Kre18}, where the manifolds are required to have integral cohomology ring isomorphic to that of $S^2\times S^5\# S^3\times S^4$.
+For any integer $k$, let $M'_{k,0}$ be the total space of the nonspin $S^3$-bundle over $\mathbb{C}P^2$ with Euler class $e=0$ and the first Pontryagin class $p_1=4k+1$.
+(We can identify $p_1$ with an integer since, for any generator $z\in H^2(\mathbb{C}P^2)$, $z^2$ gives the same generator in $H^4(\mathbb{C}P^2)$.)
+It is easy to see that $M'_{k,0}$ satisfies our condition.
+Nonspin $S^3$-bundles over $\mathbb{C}P^2$ have attracted the attention of geometers, as it has been proved in \cite{GZ11} that their total space admits Riemannian metrics with nonnegative sectional curvature.
+Relevant work concerning $7$-manifolds of the same homology type is \cite{Kre18}, where the manifolds are required to have their integral cohomology ring isomorphic to $H^*(S^2\times S^5\# S^3\times S^4)$.

 Our main classification result is the following: